chemiker2010/RubyCite/README.md

   <img src="https://img.shields.io/badge/Platform-macOS%20 or windows X64%20 or Linux -blue?style=flat-square" alt="Platform">
 </p>

-**RubyCite** is a desktop app for macOS and Windows that turns your computer into a **Research IDE**: import papers, read and search them locally, ask questions across your library, draft with citations, and finish in Word — without handing your PDF collection to a cloud service by default.
+**RubyCite** is a desktop app for macOS Linux and Windows that turns your computer into a **Research IDE**: import papers, read and search them locally, ask questions across your library, draft with citations, and finish in Word — without handing your PDF collection to a cloud service by default.

 Everything lives on your machine: converted texts, library records, vector index, notes, and project manuscripts.